Takahiro-Maruki/Package-GFE/README.md

   ./GFE -in My_in_GFE.txt -out My_out_GFE.txt

-  - The input file of the LD estimator (Maruki and Lynch 2014) can be prepared by specifying the 'l' mode.
+  - The input file of the LD estimator (Maruki and Lynch 2014) can be prepared by specifying the \"l\" mode.
 For         example, to prepare a file named My_out_l_GFE.txt from an input file named My_in_GFE.txt for the LD analysis, type    the following:

   ./GFE -in My_in_GFE.txt -mode l -out My_out_l_GFE.txt